 Executive Director – Field Services

 Ian was both a Cub and Scout with the 1st Timberlea Group just outside Halifax.
 He was an Assistant Venturer Advisor for 1st Glen Margaret Venturers, Nova Scotia as well.
 He received a Teaching Degree from Dalhousie University in 1981.
 He began Scouting career as Field Executive in Nova Scotia (1985-1990), then continued on to be Executive Director for Northern Region, British Columbia (1990-1995) and then Director of Program – Scouts, Venturers and Rovers, at the National Office (1995-present).
-He is currently the Acting Executive Director of Program Services.
+He is currently the Executive Director of Field Services.
 He lives in Ottawa with his wife Elva and they have two sons, Mark and Martin, and a daughter, Jocelyn.